ionos-cloud/terraform-provider-ionoscloud/docs/resources/volume.md

 ## Example Usage

 A primary volume will be created with the server.
 If there is a need for additional volumes, this resource handles it.
+Any of the additional volumes can be used as a boot volume.

 ```hcl
 data "ionoscloud_image" "example" {